firbas/hypo3d/README.md

 subroutines of IBM SSP (Scientific Subroutine Package).

 ## Plans

-HYPO3D program has been used for 30 years with minimal modifications.
-This project is intended for maintenance of code and documentation and to test and document the limitations of this program.
+The project aims to maintain code and documentation, and to identify program limitations.
-No further development is foreseen but for further use it is needed:
+No further development is intended.

-1. Reduce unnecessary code for clarity.
-1. Fix some known bugs.
-1. Gather documentation of this software.

 ## Upgrades

-There are only minor changes compared to the original version 10.50, which does not change the features of the computer program.
+Minor changes compared to the original version were primarily focused on code clarity and bug fixes.
+Further upgrades enhanced functionality, addressing issues such as coordinate consistency and model limitations.

 1. To clear the code, about 9,000 lines of program code were removed.
    Deleting unreachable or unusable code did not affect the functionality.